 Activation lock is a service in Apple’s iOS and iOS compatible devices that (when enabled), keeps a device from being setup or reinstalled while still registered in Apple’s iCloud.
 I recently face an iPad Mini that was legitimately owned, but mostly bricked because of this feature.
 I’ll show you how to get around this, and why it’s one of Apple’s worst ideas.

 11 things (hidden or not) that you can do to enhance your iPhone 6/Plus and iOS experience.

 It has to sink in.
 This is what I tell myself whenever I’m about to start using a new phone.
 Today, we use phones for just about every part of our lives, and most of us hold the phone as the last thing we’ll carry everywhere we go (beyond a wallet).
 On September 19th (or iPhone day), a new iPhone 6 was injected into my daily life.
 Here are several thoughts and observations about this new phone if you’re considering making the jump.

 One of the biggest pains for iPhone users tends to be when companies use interface conventions that vary from the standard iOS style.
-While this may change in the future, Blackberry Messenger (BBM) on the iPhone is a real offender in this category.
 If you’re a user of the location tool in BBM, you may see an error “Can’t Access Location” even if location services are on.
 Here’s what to try.

 I find it fascinating that we live in a world that sees things go away, and then come back around.
 In the case of Disco, it became popular, went away, and then came back in the ’90s, only to disappear again.
 Our collective need for the lowly battery is one of the more interesting cyclical love affairs.
 And, we appear to be at the crux of a real, serious point of disruption for this technology.